 Fombe Village, Chikwawa district, Malawi.

 Below: Better times.
-Andrew and his family with his brother and sister-in-law.
+Andrew and his family.